Reach out for Support:

 Sexual assault is any sexual contact without the consent of the other person including touching, penetration by an object and sexual intercourse.
+If you have questions and need to sort out a confusing experience, we encourage you to reach out.

 Consent requires a clearly communicated agreement to engage in sexual activity.
 The individual